 When does cash settlement happen to close out short delivery?

-Cash settlement to your trading account typically happens on T+3 day if the exchange is unable to procure the shares in the auction.
-See What is short delivery and what are its consequences?
+Cash settlement to the trading account usually happens on T+2 day if the exchange is unable to obtain the shares in the auction.
+The probability of cash settlement is lower for liquid stocks and higher for illiquid stocks.
+To learn more about short delivery, see What is short delivery and what are its consequences?

-- You buy 100 shares of Oriental Trimex at ₹15 per share, and these are short delivered.
+- 100 shares of Oriental Trimex are bought at ₹15 per share, which are short-delivered.

-- The exchange tries to find sellers who can deliver 100 shares of Oriental Trimex in the auction market to deliver to your demat account.
+- The exchange tries to find sellers who can deliver 100 shares of Oriental Trimex in the auction market to deliver to the client’s demat account.

-- If there are no sellers in the auction market, the trade gets cash settled.
+- The trade gets cash settled if there are no sellers in the auction market.

 - If the closing price of Oriental Trimex on the auction date was ₹18, the exchange cash settles the trade at ₹21.6 (20% higher than 18).